freelawproject/courtlistener/DEVELOPING.md

 project][format].
 This is pretty easy if you use [this plugin][format-plugin] for Intellij/PyCharm/et al.

+1. We use the [black][black] code formatter to make sure all our Python code has the same formatting.
+This is an automated tool that you *must* run on any code you run before you push it to Github.
+When you run it, it will reformat your code.
+We recommend [integrating it into your editor][black-ed].

-1. If you want to change whitespace, do it in its own commit and ideally in its own PR.
-We encourage code cleanup and whitespace/reformatting is part of that, BUT the more isolated it is from other changes, the better.
+    Beyond what black will do for you by default, if you somehow find a way to do whitespace or other formatting changes, do so in their own commit and ideally in its own PR.
 When whitespace is combined with other code changes, the PR's become impossible to read and risky to merge.

-    A suggestion: If this stuff bugs you, do a round of whitespace/formatting cleanup before you start on each file and/or once you're done.
+This is a big reason we use black.

 1. *KEEP YOUR PR's SMALL*.
 A good PR should land a specific thing of some sort.
 It doesn't have to be done — it doesn't even have to work! — but it should be